Advertisement

 Sinus issues

-Higher levels of the hormones estrogen and human growth hormone trigger the swelling, which can lead you to produce more mucus.
+Higher levels of the hormones estrogen and human growth hormone trigger swelling, which can lead to the production of more mucus.
 The increase in blood volume and other body fluids also contributes to swollen blood vessels in your nose, causing congestion.

 Some ways to minimize sinus issues during pregnancy: